mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 * Dan will work on moving from leroy to pipeline builds
 * Change to `MDEventWorkspace` design was approved and work is starting
 * MSVS upgrade is the primary maintenance task.
 Martyn is working on upgrading build servers "soon"
+* Workbench status
+  * fit gui is progressing
+  * OSX installer is progressing
+  * color fill plot has first round [PR](https://github.com/mantidproject/mantid/pull/24205).
+Still need to move the right-click menu to do the right thing
+* Adding scikit-image to the list of dependencies was approved